ziishaned/yell/readme.md

 $person->profession = 'Teacher';
 ```

-And you would like to not allow any other properties being set on the class, except for the ones that the class has.
+Here is how you can make your object strict i.e. not allow any other properties except `$name` and `$age` and throw exceptions for any other properties.
 Just `use Zeeshanu\Yell\Scream` trait in your class as follows

 ```php
 class Person